 Before you drop off your computer hard drive or external storage unit such as a USB drive to TechCollect, it is your responsibility to protect your personal information by securely and permanently wiping the data on your device first.

-The recycling process does not include the deletion of data and TechCollect cannot provide any guarantee on the safety of any data not wiped on any devices dropped off for recycling.
+The recycling process does not include the deletion of data and TechCollect cannot provide any guarantee on the safety of any data not wiped from any devices dropped off for recycling.
 Further information on how to wipe data from your PC or laptop can be found below.

 Once dropped off your products and any data on them cannot be retrieved as they are dismantled and broken down for recycling.